Oklahoma Merit Protection Commission: Functions

-In addition to its original functions, this agency is now responsible for providing training on the grievance process, the appeals process, the steps of the Progressive Discipline in state employment and training for its administrative law judges.
-Agency functions also include a component designed to assist agencies in voluntarily complying with the Oklahoma Personnel Act.
+In addition to its original functions, this agency was responsible for providing training on the grievance process, the appeals process, the steps of the Progressive Discipline in state employment and training for its administrative law judges.
+Agency functions also included a component designed to assist agencies in voluntarily complying with the Oklahoma Personnel Act.

 Classified and unclassified

-The Commission has jurisdiction over state employees that are in the classified service and limited jurisdiction over state employees in the unclassified service.
-That means all state employees and positions which are subject to the laws of the Oklahoma State Personnel Act and the decisions of the Commission.
-The two primary distinctions between classified and unclassified employees are as follows:
+The Commission had jurisdiction over state employees that were in the classified service and limited jurisdiction over state employees in the unclassified service.
+That meant all state employees and positions which are subject to the laws of the Oklahoma State Personnel Act and the decisions of the Commission.
+The two primary distinctions between classified and unclassified employees were as follows: